AngularWizards/ng2-mouse-select/README.md

 `select` - here you can set the the object(s) you want to pass with the selection.
 See one example above.

+`selectedClass` - default 'selected'.
+Here you set the name of the class that will style your `selectable` directive when it is selected.

 ## License

 MIT © [Miroslav Kovac](mailto:miro1.kovac@gmail.com)